 The official website for obtaining your free annual credit report from the three major credit bureaus (Equifax, Experian, and TransUnion) to review your credit history before applying for a mortgage.

-A website operated by Fannie Mae that lists foreclosed properties for sale and provides resources for homebuyers, including information on special financing options for purchasing foreclosed homes.
+This website operated by Fannie Mae lists foreclosed properties for sale and provides resources for homebuyers, including information on special financing options for purchasing foreclosed homes.

 A popular online real estate marketplace that allows you to search for properties for sale, access home value estimates, and find local real estate agents.